 SHERPA/JULIET enables researchers and librarians to see funders' conditions for open-access publication

 SHERPA Juliet is a searchable database and single focal point of up-to-date information concerning funders' policies and their requirements on open access, publication and data archiving.

-EMU DSpace, the digital archive of Estonian University of Life Sciences has also joined the catalog since 2017.
+EMU DSpace, the digital archive of the Estonian University of Life Sciences also joined the catalog in 2017.

 Since 2009 the National Open Access Desk for Estonia is the University of Tartu Library.